hrtovey/heather-website/src/post/2021-09-17_shopify-files-folders.md

 ### Sections

 Sections are an incredibly important part of Shopify theme development.
-Sections are reusable components (or sections, so to speak) that can be added to templates and customized within the Theme Editor.
+Sections are reusable components that can be added to templates and customized within the Theme Editor.

 ![Sections folder open in the sidebar.](./images/shopify-theme-structure/sections.png)

 Typical sections you may find on a store include:

-- Hero banner
+- hero banner
 - contact form
 - newsletter sign-up
 - product recommendations